Rajendra Place

-Rajendra Place is a multi stored, multi-building commercial complex, located at the main Pusa Road, New Delhi, India.
-It is surrounded by the Central Delhi areas of Rajendra Nagar and Karol Bagh on southern side and northern & eastern side and by Patel Nagar on western side.
+Rajendra Place is a multi stored, multi-building commercial complex, located at the main Pusa Road, Central Delhi, India.
+It is surrounded by the by Rajendra Nagar and Karol Bagh on southern side and northern & eastern side and by Patel Nagar on western side.
 The complex hosts several restaurants and offices, and is adjacent to the Jaypee Sidharth Hotel.

 Transportation

 Rajendra place is connected to the Delhi Metro Rail System via the nearby Rajendra Place metro station on the Blue Line.
 Imly restaurant, famous for its train shaped form, is a nearby landmark.